ryansydnor/blog/content/blog/predicting-food-demand-nyc.md

 We found that certain foods appear to be seasonal and correlated to weather (i.e. Mexican) and others have no correlation (i.e. Pizza).

 For example, we found that 1 inch of precipitation increases demand for Soup by 5%.
 We also found that 1 degree of temperature change effects Mexican food demand by 1%!
+As you may have predicted, we found that people always want to eat Pizza in NYC.
 How cool is that?!

 However, our highest r-squared was ~.5, meaning that it is difficult to draw strong conclusions from these results.